saffronrust/fyp_darksight/README.md

 **Important Note:** PyTorch must be installed separately to match your system configuration.
 Visit the [official PyTorch installation guide](https://pytorch.org/get-started/locally/) and select the appropriate version for your operating system and hardware.

-## Dataset Information
+## Test Dataset Information
-This project utilizes the [512 x 512 Dogs Images dataset from Kaggle](https://www.kaggle.com/datasets/greg115/dogs-big) as the test benchmark for evaluating model performance.
+This project utilizes the [512 x 512 Dogs Images dataset from Kaggle](https://www.kaggle.com/datasets/greg115/dogs-big) as the test dataset for evaluating model performance.

-## Workflow and Usage
+## Usage

 ### Step 1: Poison the Dataset with Nightshade
 Process your source dataset through the Nightshade poisoning algorithm.
-Refer to the [Nightshade implementation repository](https://github.com/saffronrust/fyp_nightshade) for detailed instructions.
+Refer to [this repository](https://github.com/saffronrust/fyp_nightshade) for my implementation of Nightshade.

 ### Step 2: Convert Dataset Format for VLM Training
 Prepare the poisoned dataset in the appropriate format for VLM finetuning: